 - follow their own child protection procedures to ensure the child’s safeguarding needs are assessed and addressed

 - report their concerns to a first responder for the National Referral Mechanism (NRM) such as the NSPCC’s Child Trafficking Advice Centre.
-To find out more about the NRM read our factsheet on the National Referral Mechanism.
+Read our factsheet on the National Referral Mechanism to find out more.

 Effects of child trafficking